 Video Content Management API

 A video API is exceptionally important if you’re interested in developing programmatic uses of your streaming video provider.
-Vimeo Live does offers a video content management API.
-However, it is only included with plans starting at $800 per month.
-This is another prohibitive cost for many users.
+Vimeo Live does offer a video content management API.

 One of the biggest complaints Vimeo users have is the buffering time with videos.
 Vimeo doesn’t reveal how they deliver their content.
 But businesses that need to bypass these issues could potentially solve their problems with a CDN-based service.
 A CDN (Content Delivery Network) delivers your video to your viewers.
 By leveraging massive server farms and global networks, a CDN speeds up delivery and solves buffering problems.
 It is an essential part of online video success.
 Viewers who request content from a CDN are automatically routed to the closest server.
 The larger the CDN network is, the faster your video delivery is.
 Therefore, you want to target a live streaming video provider that partners with a powerful CDN, such as the top-tier, widely used Akamai CDN.